 And if you need further assurance, just take note that you can’t be hypnotized if you are not willing to.

-A common phrase uttered by hypnotists before the subjects seem to fall asleep, except they are not.
+A common phrase uttered by hypnotists before the subjects seems to fall asleep, except they are not.
 If anything, you’re in a super-attentive state, with your mind filtering out all other noises and only focusing on the hypnotist’s voice and words.

 Some called it a trance state.
-But not those where you have no control of your thoughts and action.
+But not those where you have no control over your thoughts and action.
 Being hypnotized is different.
 You are fully conscious and aware that you are in a different state of mind.

-You may found that people being hypnotized performed sometimes ridiculous or funny action when suggested by the hypnotist.
+You may find that people being hypnotized performed sometimes ridiculous or funny action when suggested by the hypnotist.
 Make no mistake.
 These people could easily choose not to.
 There is no magical bond that links their mind to the hypnotist.

 I’m no hypnotist myself, nor am I an expert on this subject.
 It’s just that I’m extremely interested in the working of the mind and the effect that hypnosis has on us.

 No. I don’t think hypnosis is any form of black magic or mumbo-jumbo stuff.
 I believe that it is pretty scientific, although there is still no conclusive study as on how it works exactly.

 The next time you listen to a hypnosis track, do pay attention to the choice of words and the style and intonation used to read out the script.
 This pattern of words conjure mental images and the illusion of being relaxed, and in a safe and secure zone.

 Hypnosis is what I believe, a technique that lures the analytical mind or the left brain to sleep, and leaves the imaginative and creative part of the mind awake.

 How I Got Hypnotized When I’m Just Merely Watching A Show?